The London Independent Hospital

 Before any surgery, your consultant will explain to you:

 While your consultant will advise you in their professional capacity, the final decision about any type of hip surgery is always yours to make.
-This collaborative approach to hip surgery is one of the reasons so many people visit us in London for help with their hip problems.
+This collaborative approach to hip surgery is one of the reasons so many people visit us for help with their hip problems.

 If you have any questions or concerns, your consultant will be very happy to talk through them with you.